epics-containers/usb-remote/docs/how-to/new_raspi.md

     sudo umount /dev/sdX
     rmdir sdcard-bootfs
     ```
-1. NOTE: the static IP configuration above must be undone before making a production image to be used on multiple Raspberry Pis.
-Instead we want the image to use DHCP only and be isolated from the internet.

 ## Step 3 First Boot and Connect to Internet

 1. Insert the microSD card into your Raspberry Pi and power it on.
 1. Your options for connecting to the Raspberry Pi are:
     - Connect a monitor and keyboard to the Raspberry Pi directly.
+This is not available if you are using the 'Lite' version and requires a microHDMI to HDMI cable and a monitor.
     - Connect via SSH to the Raspberry Pi's IP address.
 The username is `local` and the password is `local`.
 If you have access to your router then it will show the Raspberry Pi's IP address in its connected devices list.
 The best alternative is to set a fixed IP in the boot configuration as described above.
 1. If you do not have internet access then temporarily connect to Wifi:
     - sudo raspi-config